sarnold/chromebooks/README.md

 You must be running the latest ChromeOS prior to installation.

 The following Chromebooks have been tested with this tool.
+- Samsung Chromebook XE303C12 (snow - arm/lpae)
-- ASUS Chromebook Flip C100PA (C100PA - arm/lpae)
+- ASUS Chromebook Flip C100PA (veyron-minnie - arm/lpae)
-- CTL J2 Chromebook for Education (NBCJ2 - arm)
+- CTL J2 Chromebook for Education (veyron-jerry - arm/lpae)
-- Acer CB5-311 Chromebook 13, 2GB (CB5-311 - arm/lpae)
+- Acer CB5-311 Chromebook 13, 2GB (nyan-big - arm/lpae)
-- Acer C810-T78Y Chromebook 13, 4GB (C810-T78Y - arm/lpae)
+- Acer C810-T78Y Chromebook 13, 4GB (nyan-big - arm/lpae)
-- Samsung Chromebook Plus (XE513C24 - arm64)
+- Samsung Chromebook Plus (kevin - arm64)

-## Switch to developer mode
+## Switch to developer mode - NOTE this will reset your device!!
 1. Turn off the laptop.
 2. To invoke Recovery mode, you hold down the ESC and Refresh keys and poke the Power button.